 Each of the areas listed above for consideration must be able to generate reporting and data to inform all other departments and maintain an efficient workflow.
 Such reporting may be created as exports for dissemination around responsible teams or as a result of sharing updates in linked software systems such as stock management or ERP (Enterprise Resource Planning) tools.

-Linking or integrating an organisation’s existing systems is the lifeblood of an eCommerce project in order to inform key decisions by all the involved departments and their areas of expertise.
+Linking or integrating an organization’s existing systems is the lifeblood of an eCommerce project in order to inform key decisions by all the involved departments and their areas of expertise.

 A systems integration team will build and deploy a solution by acting as the translator and switchboard for all this data.
-They make sense of it, create rulesets as to how the data can be used or accessed securely, before routing it to the next department’s system.
+They make sense of it and create rulesets as to how the data can be used or accessed securely, before routing it to the next department’s system.

 The differentiating factor in terms of systems integration is experience.